 Unlike the myriad unearthed streets of Pompeii, the exhumed ancient streets of Herculaneum are easily visited in half a day, or even as little as two hours.
 (Pompeii, in comparison, could just as easily become an all-day or two-day affair.)

-Due to Herculaneum’s proximity to Mount Vesuvius, some tourists enjoy visiting the mountain and Herculaneum in one day, and Pompeii in another.
-It is advisable to visit Pompeii with a purchased guided tour BEFORE visiting Herculaneum; this will provide much-needed context for your surroundings as well as historical tidbits about the ruins.
+Due to Herculaneum’s proximity to Mount Vesuvius, some tourists enjoy visiting the mountain and Herculaneum on one day, and Pompeii on another.

 As with all most UNESCO sites that get hundreds of thousands of visitors a day, you can queue at the ticket office in the heat or get a fully refundable online ticket in advance.

-The is the most trusted, booked, and well-reviewed Herculaneum ruins ticket is the Herculaneum Priority Entrance Ticket.
+The most trusted, booked, and well-reviewed Herculaneum ruins ticket is the Herculaneum Priority Entrance Ticket.

 Next to the Ticket office is an Information window where you can purchase an Audio Guide of the Herculaneum ruins for 5€.